City-of-Helsinki/hauki-admin-ui/README.md

 ## RELEASE

-### Release to Test environment
+### Publish to Dev environment

-**Note**: Remember to update the package.json version number before releasing something new.
-Use [semver](https://semver.org/) versioning.
+#### Review environment

+New commit to PR will trigger review pipeline.
+Review pipeline builds application and deploys a dynamic environment to the Openshift dev.
+The review environment can be used to verify PR.

+#### Dev environment

-Release to test environment <https://hauki-admin-ui.dev.hel.ninja> is handled automatically from master branch.
-Updates to master branch triggers azure pipeline that will run tests, build and push image to dockerhub, and finally release it to test environment hosted by red hat openshift.
+Release to dev environment <https://hauki-admin-ui.dev.hel.ninja> is handled automatically from master branch.
+Updates to master branch triggers azure pipeline that will run tests, build and deploy to dev environment hosted by red hat openshift.
 Currently azure-pipeline is configured directly from version control, but red hat openshift configuration resides in openshift cluster.

+### Release to Test, Stage and Production environments

+Release is done by [release-please](https://helsinkisolutionoffice.atlassian.net/wiki/spaces/DD/pages/8278966368/Releases+with+release-please).
+It creates release PR based on commits messages.
+Merge of the PR will trigger a release pipeline that build and deploys to stage and test environments automatically.

+Release-please update the package.json version number automatically and it is included to release PR.

+#### Publish to production environments
+Publishing to production requires manual approval in the DevOps release pipeline.

 ## OTHER AVAILABLE SCRIPTS